The British Shadow Chancellor Kerry McCarthy attended the Pussy Riot trial on Monday to give a bit of extra attention

 Peacock that concluded at Southwark Crown Court on Friday 6th January.

-a court case that returns a guilty verdict will result in a harsher sentence.
-This has the effect of leaving police and CPS opinion of what isobscene untested.
+court case that returns a guilty verdict will result in a harsher sentence.
+This has the effect of leaving police and CPS opinion of what is obscene untested.

-likely todeprave and corrupt .
+articles likely to deprave and corrupt .
 The jury saw a substantial amount of the content which the police and CPS deemed illegal and required less than two hours deliberation to return unanimous not guilty verdicts on all counts.
-Therefore material
+Therefore

 Catherine Stephens, activist with the International Union of Sex Workers, says: